December 21, 2013

 1. Preheat the oven to 350 degrees Fahrenheit.

-2. In a large mixing bowl combine almond flour, all-purpose flour, baking soda, baking powder, sugar, butter, and a pinch of salt.
-Mix thoroughly by hand or pulse it a few times in a food processor to mix well.
+2. In a large mixing bowl, combine almond flour, all-purpose flour, baking soda, baking powder, sugar, butter, and a pinch of salt.
+Mix thoroughly by hand or pulse it a few times in a food processor.

-4. Beat the eggs lightly and add to the remaining almond and sugar mixture.
-Add yogurt, lemon zest, cardamom, and rosewater.
-Mix all ingredients together until well blended.
+4. Beat the eggs lightly, then add yogurt, lemon zest, cardamom, and rosewater.
+Combine with the flour mixture until well blended.

-5. Pour the creamy mixture into the pan and using a small spatula smooth out the surface.
+5. Pour the batter into the pan and smooth the surface with a spatula.

-6. Set the cake on the middle rack of the oven and bake for 35-40 minutes or until the center is set.
+6. Bake on the middle rack for 35-40 minutes or until the center is set.

 7. Remove from the oven and cool completely in the pan.

-8. Transfer the cake onto a serving platter, sprinkle with powdered sugar, chopped pistachios, sliced almonds, and rose petals on top or however you want to decorate.
-It's your love cake!
+8. Transfer to a serving platter and decorate with powdered sugar, chopped pistachios, sliced almonds, and rose petals on top, or however your hear desire.

-9. Serve with ice cream or fresh-cut fruit and chai.
+9. Serve with ice cream or fresh fruit and chai.

 Enjoy!
 Happy Father's Day!